Health care, but not as you know it

 In September 2014, the name was changed to the ‘National Health Co-operative Ltd’ (NHC) in recognition that the Co-op had opened several clinics in the north and south of Canberra and was planning to further expand geographically in Canberra and beyond.

-The NHC currently employs over 90 medical and administrative staff across eight Canberra based clinics and services approximately 10 per cent of the ACT’s population, as well as a significant number of residents in the broader Canberra region.
+The NHC currently employs over 90 medical and administrative staff across nine clinics in Canberra and south-west New South Wales, and services approximately 10 per cent of the ACT’s population, as well as a significant number of residents in the broader Canberra region.

 The NHC is currently in the early stages of a national expansion which will see the establishment of clinics throughout Australia with a priority on areas that are under serviced, particularly in regional locations.
 The NHC expects that this will require in excess of 200 sites nationally.
 Information on our upcoming developments and plans are available here.